AtonementAndy/consuming-external-api/README.md

 # Consuming external API

 This is very simple.
 Here i'm using this free API [json-placeholder](https://jsonplaceholder.typicode.com/) and showing the results in the console.
-This is a console app usng C#.
+This is a C# console app.

 ### How can we explain it?